 Acetaminophen (Tylenol) is an over-the-counter pain medicine (analgesic).
 It reduces pain, but not inflammation.
-It’s essential that you not exceed the recommended dosage of acetaminophen or take the drug if you’re consuming large amounts of alcohol.
+It’s important that you don’t exceed the recommended dosage of acetaminophen or take the drug if you’re consuming large amounts of alcohol.
 Acetaminophen can severely damage your liver if used incorrectly.
-Oftentimes, prescription pain medications contain some acetaminophen.
-It’s important to tell your doctor about all the medication that you’re taking.
+Often, prescription pain medications contain some acetaminophen, so it’s important to tell your doctor about all of the medications that you’re taking.

-Nonsteroidal anti-inflammatory drugs (NSAIDs) can be effective in combating aches and pains associated with OA.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) can be effective against aches and pains associated with OA.
 NSAIDs do have potential risks for gastrointestinal bleeding and upset stomach, especially if taken over a long period of time.
-Aspirin should not be given to anyone under age 20 to avoid risk of Reye’s syndrome.
+People under the age of 20 should avoid aspirin, to lower their risk of Reye’s syndrome.
 Examples of NSAIDs include:

-There are a variety of creams and gels available to relieve osteoarthritis pain.
+There are a variety of creams and gels available that can help to relieve osteoarthritis pain.
 These may contain active ingredients such as menthol (Bengay, Stopain) or capsaicin (Capzasin, Zostrix), which is made from hot peppers.
-Applying these ointments to aching joints can provide relief by scrambling the transmission of pain signals from the joint.
+When you apply these ointments to aching joints, they can provide relief by scrambling the transmission of pain signals from the joint.

-If the symptoms of OA progress in severity and start to affect your quality of life, your doctor might prescribe something stronger to manage the pain.
+If the symptoms of OA progress in severity and start to impact your quality of life, your doctor might prescribe something stronger to manage the pain.

 These injections may help relieve pain and inflammation in arthritic joints.
 The medication in cortisone shots varies, but typically consists of a corticosteroid medication to reduce inflammation and pain, and a local anesthetic to reduce pain immediately.

 Prescription NSAIDs do the same thing that over-the-counter ones do, just in stronger doses.
 Some of these drugs may have lower risks of gastrointestinal issues, but they have a higher rate of heart disease risk.
 Some NSAIDs are also available in creams or gels that can be applied topically.
 This class of drugs includes: